brandonladen/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 		6-pop_listint.c - A function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
 		7-get_nodeint.c - A function that returns the nth node of a listint_t linked list.
-		8-sum_listint.c - A fuction that returns the sum of all data in linked list
+		8-sum_listint.c - A fuction that returns the sum of all data in linked list 9-insert_nodeint.c - A function that inserts a new node at a given position